MahmoudSayedA/reste-app/README.md

 # Reste-App

 Reste-app is a website for managing restaurant reservations, built using the Laravel framework and customized with styles from the Tailwind template.
 With Reste-app, restaurant admins can easily add, update, and delete categories, menu items, tables, and reservations, all from a simple and intuitive admin panel.
-For regular users, Reste-app makes it easy to view restaurant information, browse the menu, and make reservations with just a few clicks.
+For regular users, Reste-app makes it easy to view restaurant information, browse the menu, and make reservations with just a few clicks!.

 ## Features